 - Israel is allowed to use FMF to purchase weapons produced in Israel.
 No other country receives this benefit.

-- Israel will purchase 19 F-35s at a cost of $2.75 billion.
+- In 2010, the US and Israel agreed to allow Israel tol purchase 19 F-35s at a cost of $2.75 billion.
 Israel will pay for this entirely using FMF grants supplied by the United States.